 - Good coloring

 Hurricane Swirl Science Activity

 A hurricane is a huge storm over the ocean that has winds and clouds swirling around its calm center.
 In this activity students will model the shape and pattern of those winds and clouds using water instead of air.

-- Pull the spoon very slowly through the water.
-Ask: What follow in the wake of the spoon? (spirals) Again, consider asking students to draw what they see.
+Step 3: Pull the spoon very slowly through the water.
+Ask: What follows in the wake of the spoon? (spirals) Again, consider asking students to draw what they see.

-Read The Magic School Bus Inside a Hurricane by Joanna Cole (Scholastic, 1995).
+Read The Magic School Bus Inside a Hurricane by Joanna Cole.
 Ask students to pick out any interesting facts they find about hurricanes and other storms.
 Write the facts in question form on index cards and use the questions to hold a Hurricane Quiz Show in the classroom.